Health issues and infections can cause changes in the cells of the cervix. These changes are called

 cervical dysplasia.
 Some of these changes can lead to

 cancer.
 A pap test can find these changes early and stop cancer from developing.
 The test can also detect cancer cells that have already developed.

 A pap test is a recommended part of regular cancer screening.
 There are many different guidelines on how often the test should be done.
 The doctor and patient will decide what schedule is best.
 Some general guidelines include:

 Age 21 to 29 years—Pap test every 3 years.

 Age 30 to 65 years—Pap test with or without the HPV test every 5 years.

 Age 65 or older—may be able to stop Pap and HPV tests if test results have been normal.

 You will need to have Pap tests done more often if you have abnormal results.
-You may also need more frequent testing if you have certain conditions, like a suppressed immune system or a history of cervical dysplasia or cervical cancer.
-Talk to your doctor about the right screening schedule for you.
+You may also need more frequent testing if you have certain conditions.
+A suppressed immune system or a history of cervical dysplasia or cervical cancer increases the risk of cancer.

 What to Expect